it3xl/git-repo-sync/README.md

 The main idea of this tool is to install, auto-run periodically and forget.

+## Use cases

+* Adhesion of Git-repositories of a client and a software/support supplier.
+** Access to your Git remote repository is restricted by your local network.
+* Provides a separation from your base remote Git repository if it is slow and could be out of service time after time.
+* You software teams have independent Git remote repositories.

 ## How it works

 Copy **git-repo-sync** somewhere